SwayKh/linksym/README.md

 #### Remove

 ```
-$ linksym remove [path(s)...]
+$ linksym remove [target(s)...]
 ```

-Removes the symlink and restores the original file to its original path and remove the record from `.linksym.yaml`.
+Removes the symlink and restores the target file or directory to its original path and remove the record from `.linksym.yaml`.

 #### Update